 Jacky's expert tip: Gluten free and vegetable broth options make Geja's a fond-do for everyone.

 The casually romantic eatery serves truly authentic Italian food in the cozy dining area lined with white lights and candlelit tables.
-Best known for fresh pasta (which Chef Cameron Grant learned how to make in Langhe, Italy near the border of France), don't miss some of the other popular choices such as Wagyu sirloin, vegetarian options such as house crepes filled with butternut squash, cauliflower, kale, broccolini, and spicy fontina fonduta or the daily risotto creation.
-Finish the meal with hazelnut cake or bombolini (Italian donuts).
-There's a thoughtful selection of wine, cocktails and digestivis, too.
+Best known for fresh pasta (which Chef Cameron Grant learned how to make in Langhe, Italy near the border of France), don't miss some of the other popular choices such as Piemontese New York strip; roasted sea bass with citrus saffron basil cream; veg options such as buttery cauliflower flan with fonduta and pie crumbles; or velvety risotto carbonara.
+Finish the meal with creamy panna cotta or chocolate hazelnut pie.
+There's a thoughtful selection of wine, cocktails and digestivif, too.
 Osteria Langhe is akin to visiting a neighborhood eatery in the Piemont region in northwest Italy.

-Recommended for Romantic Dining because: Located in the hottest 'hood in the city. this spot offers candlelit tables, creative cocktails and a definitively intimate dinner experience.
+Recommended for Romantic Dining because: Located in a culinary hot 'hood in the city, this spot offers candlelit tables, creative cocktails and a definitively intimate dinner experience.

-Jacky's expert tip: Try their famous "plin," a rich, cheesy, hand-pinched ravioli made with fresh pasta.
+Jacky's expert tip: Be sure to try the famous "plin," a rich, cheesy, hand-pinched ravioli made with fresh pasta.

 Artango Steakhouse and Bar exudes romance from the dimly lit, stunning atmosphere to its Argentinian chef-driven menu by Saul Roman.
 Located in historic Lincoln Square, the restaurant aims for a passionate, sensory experience through delicious South American food, sturdy South American cocktails and Argentinian wine, art, music and dance.
 Guitar virtuosos, cellists, Brazilian jazz groups and European cabaret artists check in on a regular basis as well as Flamenco and tango dancers.
 Learn the art of the passionate partner dance with free tango lessons weekly.
-Indulge in ceviches, empanadas, Argentinian grilled meats and seafood and three-couse prix fixe menus that offer good value and a nice introduction to Argentinian food.
+Indulge in ceviches, empanadas, Argentinian grilled meats and seafood and grill flights and paella to share that offer good value and a nice introduction to Argentinian food.
 Desserts give the French a run for their Euro with options like chocolate mousse cake, dolce de leche ice cream, or a rustic pear and almond tart, accompanied by blackcurrant semifreddo, salted caramel sauce and candied almonds.

 Recommended for Romantic Dining because: Artango is owned by married couple, Maria and Sebastian Casanova.
 Maria is a tango dancer and he is an artist who designed the restaurant.